Who Maintains the Policy During Separation?

 Always notify your lender of the divorce proceedings and any upcoming changes to your insurance.
 They may require documentation such as your divorce decree or a copy of the updated deed before acknowledging a change of named insured on the policy.

-Common Mistakes, Timing Tips & FAQ
+Common Mistakes, Timing Tips & Handling Claims

 Top Mistakes to Avoid